glue-viz/glue/doc/liveupdate.rst

 Watching data for changes
 =========================

-An new, experimental feature enables Glue to monitor the data files you've loaded for changes, and to auto-refresh plots when needed.
+A new, experimental feature enables Glue to monitor the data files you've loaded for changes, and to auto-refresh plots when needed.
 This can be useful if your data update periodically, or if your data are produced by an analysis pipeline whose parameters you